For night’s you don’t want to cook, this quick meal will save you from bad takeout.

 The brands I prefer is Banza.
 It comes in a variety of pasta shapes.

-You can find them on Thrive Market for over 25% off retail price.
+You can find them on Thrive Market for over 25% off retail price (use the link to get 20% off your first 3 orders!).

 If you try this recipe, let me know!
 Leave a comment, rate it (by clicking the stars in the upper right of the recipe card, below), and don’t forget to tag a photo @mariamarlowe or #mariamarlowe on Instagram or Facebook.
 I’d love to see what you come up with!